 The purpose of the poll is to give the party accurate information.
 Thus, all questions must be worded in a neutral, non-biased manner in order to get the most honest response.
-For example, you will never get accurate information about people's attitudes towards Chechnya if you ask questions like "Do you oppose the brutal and illegal invasion of Chechnya by the Russian Federation?" or "Do you favor military action to oppose the Chechen terrorists leading the illegal effort to secede from the Russian Federation?"
+For example, you will never get accurate information about people's attitudes towards illegal logging if you ask questions like "Do you oppose the wholesale destruction of rainforests by local gangs?" or "Do you favor police action to end the illegal stripping of our land of its essential natural resources resulting in vast flooding and global warming?"